 WHY WE ONLY HAVE OURSELVES TO BLAME FOR JIMMY CARR'S SICK JOKES

-Having been an avid consumer of late-night comedy, as well as being a youthful forty-seven-year-old male (going on twenty-seven), I feel qualified to comment on the impact of no-holds-barred humour on an impressionable mind.
+Having been an avid consumer of late-night comedy, as well as being a youthful forty-seven-year-old male (going on twenty-seven), I feel qualified to comment on the impact of no-holds-barred humour on impressionable or just tired minds.
 Roll back the years to circa 1988: I’m fourteen and looking for ways to rebel and be cool.
 In this quest, I discovered Bill Hicks marching across the screen of Channel 4 with his diatribe stream of consciousness hitting me like heroin in the veins of a soon to be addict.
 Everything he yelled at me was The Truth.
 In a world where people lied to make the struggles of life seem less harrowing, or to charm their way to a friendship, lover or a promotion, those late-night poets of the dark art of Truth (posing as comedians) were living legends to me.

 However, I no longer want to be cool.
 I find the concept (which I was obsessed with until my early forties) to be somewhat an insane idea.
 To seek liberty is natural.
 To strive for individuality is inherent in us all.
 However, to blindly relate to anyone who portrays themselves as a libertarian is misguided.
 There have to be rules or you get chaos.
 To believe you can say what you like and disregard the feelings and principles of others is immature, nihilistic and (in the case of comedians like Jimmy Carr, Frankie Boyle and Ricky Gervais) profiteering off other peoples’ hardship.

-Fast forward to February 2022 and the king of the crass one-liners Jimmy Carr is all over the news about a ‘joke’ he told about gipsies on his Netflix show:
+Fast forward to February 2022 and the king of the crass one-liners, Jimmy Carr is all over the news about a ‘joke’ he told about gipsies on his Netflix show:

 “Everyone talks about all the Jews killed by the Nazi war machine, but no one ever talks about all the gipsies who died.
 No one ever talks about that because no one ever wants to talk about the positives.”